+As settlor, you are liable to pay any income tax on withdrawals from the bond while you are alive and a UK taxpayer.
 The trustees have the ability to take regular or occasional withdrawals from the bond to make any repayment of the loan you require, whether in full or in part.
-Your named beneficiaries will be liable to pay any income tax on withdrawals from the bond.

-Provided partial repayments do not exceed 5% of the original premium each policy year (or the cumulative total of these allowances), there will be no immediate income tax liability on the amount received at the time the payment is made to you - that liability will be deferred until the bond is fully cashed in.
+Provided partial repayments do not exceed 5% of the original premium each policy year (or the cumulative total of these allowances), you will not be liable to income tax on the amount received at the time the payment is made to you - that liability will be deferred until the bond is fully cashed in.

-If your repayments exceed 5% a policy year, the whole of the excess will potentially be subject to UK income tax.
+If your repayments exceed 5% of the original premium a policy year, the whole of the excess will potentially be subject to UK income tax.